killcodeX/NeogCamps/levelZero-Assignment1/README.md

-### This is the first Assignment of Tanay's Neog Camps challenge
+### This is the first Assignment of Tanay's NeogCamps challenge